-The Duluth Complex contains 95% of the nation’s nickel, 88% of the cobalt, 34% of the nickel, 51% of the platinum and 48% of the palladium.
+The Duluth Complex contains 95% of the nation’s nickel, 88% of the cobalt, 34% of the copper, 51% of the platinum and 48% of the palladium.

 Twin Metals Minnesota will generate significant tax and royalty revenue supporting state and local governments, and the education of K-12 students statewide through school trust lands.
 Learn more about the School Trust Lands via the Minnesota DNR.

 There is an extensive multi-year regulatory review process for any mine to be permitted on both the state and federal levels.
 Agencies involved include the Minnesota Department of Natural Resources, Minnesota Pollution Control Agency,